What is Swedish Bitters?

 “I put the bottle in the medicine chest.
 I did not believe that these drops could give me back my health, since the doctor could not even help me.
 Soon I changed my mind.
 I had another attack.
 As I had been told that these Swedish drops could be used externally as well, I applied them as a compress on the abdomen.
 A wonderful warm feeling spread through my body, suddenly it felt as if everything morbid in my body was pulled out.
 I assure you, that with this single compress, which I had on all day, all complaints of the preceding months disappeared, never to return.”

-Drawing from many more successes with Swedish Bitters, not only in her own family but also helping others, Maria wanted to pass on to all the sick, the Swedish Bitters formula.
-Encouraged by members of “friends of medicinal herbs” Maria wrote the German herbal ‘Gesundheit aus der Apotheke Gottes’ making public the original, long-lost recipe of Swedish Bitters containing 11 herbs.
+Drawing from many more successes with Swedish Bitters, not only in her own family but also helping others, Maria wanted to pass on the Swedish Bitters formula.
+Maria wrote the German herbal ‘Gesundheit aus der Apotheke Gottes’, making public the original, long-lost recipe of Swedish Bitters containing 11 herbs.
 Maria’s publication soon resulted in many cures.

 How to make Swedish Bitters

-If you want to find out how to make Swedish Bitters, the recipe can be found in my book titled Herbs and Health with Hilde Hemmes or you can buy a bottle of ready-made Swedish Bitters or Swedish Bitters capsules made from the recipe contained in the book.
+If you want to find out how to make Swedish Bitters, the recipe can be found in my book titled Herbs and Health with Hilde Hemmes.

 Swedish Bitters Compresses